-Solution: You don’t want to encourage yourself to goof off.
-At the same time, you don’t want to rake yourself over the coals for throwing a load of laundry in the machine or (gasp) spending 20 minutes outside on a beautiful day before 5pm.
+Solution: You don’t want to encourage yourself to goof off or feel unfocused.
+At the same time, you don’t want to rake yourself over the coals for completing a smaller task first, or *gasp* spending 20 minutes outside on a beautiful day before 5pm.

-As long as you have a balance between work and downtime, say goodbye to that guilt.
-Here are some other ways to get your tasks done under deadline:
+As long as you have a balance between work and downtime, say goodbye to that fear and guilt.
+Here are some other ways to get your tasks done under deadline.